-Learning to set boundaries has a huge impact on relationships.
+Learning how to set boundaries has a huge impact on relationships.

-When you know how to communicate needs clearly, relationships deepen and become more authentic.
-You feel empowered because you are taking better care of yourself.
-Relationships become easier when you know what is your responsibility and what isn't.
+When you know how to communicate your needs clearly, relationships deepen and become more authentic.
+A key part of that is taking care of yourself by setting healthy boundaries.
+First, you need to understand what boundaries are.

-- Boundaries are about getting someone else to change.
-This often leads to more frustration and relationship stress.
+Boundaries are about getting someone else to change.
+This often leads to more frustration and stress in relationships.

-I define boundaries as limits you set for yourself and what you are willing to participate in.
+I define boundaries as limits you set for yourself about what you are willing to participate in.
 They aren't telling someone else what to do.

-Asking for what you need is healthy but remember that you have no control over the outcome.
+Asking for what you need is healthy but you have no control over the outcome.
 You only have the power to change yourself.
-Once you accept this, the concept of boundaries becomes easier to practice.
+Accepting this makes setting boundaries less stressful.

 Know what you want.
 If you tend to think of others before yourself, this becomes a challenge.
 Give yourself permission to figure out what you want.
-This may feel strange at first.
-The more you practice, the easier it gets.
-Writing can provide the clarity needed to move forward.
+This may feel strange at first but the more you practice, the easier it gets.
+Journal writing can provide the clarity to identify wants and needs.

 Here are some simple boundaries to start.

-- Instead of people pleasing, add your perspective.
+Instead of people pleasing, add your own perspective.

-- Speak up.
-Focus on I statements by stating what you feel or want rather than blaming the other person.
+Speak up.
+Focus on "I" statements by stating how you feel or what you want rather than expecting the other person to read your mind.

-- Remove yourself when things aren't healthy.
-This is especially helpful when there is addiction or angry outbursts.
+Remove yourself when things aren't healthy.
+This is especially helpful with is addiction or angry outbursts.

-Setting limits can boost self-esteem and create healthier relationships.
+Setting limits increases self-esteem and creates healthier relationships.
 However, there are times when it doesn't happen that way.
-Partners may feel threatened and react negatively.
-This happens when there are issues of power and control, or codependency.
-If you want confidence help, check out my free guide.
+Sometimes, partners feel threatened and react negatively when boundaries are new.
+This happens with issues of power and control, or with codependent relationships.
+If you want help with anger and communication, check out my free 5 day email course.

-If your partner cannot respect healthy boundaries (remember boundaries are about you not them), it may be time to re-evaluate the relationship.
+If your partner cannot respect your boundaries (remember boundaries are about you not them), it may be time to re-evaluate the relationship.
 This is the hardest part of healthy change.
 Realizing that your relationships aren't serving you is the first step towards changing them.

 As you learn to set boundaries, family and friends may not like it.
 Change can feel threatening and cause tension.
 Be patient.
-Time will tell if the relationship can adapt to the changes.
+Time will tell if the relationship can adapt to these changes.

-With practice, telling your truth and establishing limits can make you feel more connected to yourself.
+Speaking up and establishing limits can make you feel more connected to yourself.
 Boundaries are an invitation for self-care.
-People will respect you because you are teaching them how to treat you.
+People will respect you because you're teaching them how to treat you.
 For more help on boundaries read my 5 Guidelines You Need To Set Healthy Boundaries.

 Is it worth it in the long run?
 I've tried it both ways and once I understood the power of boundaries I never went back!